17451k/clade/docs/usage.md

     rm main
 ```

-If we try to intercept *make all* command,
+If we try to intercept `make all` command,
-the following *cmds.txt* file will be produced (on macOS):
+the following `clade/cmds.txt` file will be produced (on macOS):

 ```
 /work/simple_make||0||/usr/bin/make||make||all